 monitoring of groundwater levels and water quality (electrical conductivity) in one shallow groundwater monitoring bore (MB03) in the alluvial area of the unnamed tributary of Quorrobolong Creek above LWB2 (refer to Figure 5.1).
-As appropriate, the results are compared with other similar monitoring bores in the area to be used as a pseudo-baseline
+As appropriate, the results are compared with other similar monitoring bores in the area to be used as a pseudo-baseline.
+Note that MB03 is no longer accessible and has been replaced by MB03A, in which monitoring commenced in Q4 2018.

-- monitoring of DPI-Water monitoring bore GW080974 and GW080975 (where access is granted) - groundwater monitoring data is reconciled against rainfall records to assess whether groundwater level changes are the result of longwall mining impacts - the results of the above monitoring is reviewed at three monthly intervals and results reported at the completion of each longwall panel.
+- Water NSW provide monitoring data for monitoring bore GW080974 and GW080975 (when available) - groundwater monitoring data is reconciled against rainfall records to assess whether groundwater level changes are the result of longwall mining impacts - the results of the above monitoring is reviewed at three monthly intervals and reported in the Annual Review.

-The following additional groundwater monitoring will be undertaken in relation to the LWB4-B7 Extraction Plan Area:
+The following additional groundwater monitoring is undertaken in relation to the LWB4-B7 Extraction Plan Area:

-- establishment of one additional shallow groundwater monitoring bore in the alluvial area of Quorrobolong Creek at a location above LWB6 or LWB7 (refer to Figure 5.1), and monitoring of water level using a data logger capable of continuous (daily) recording, and electrical conductivity (EC) at the same frequency as the existing program. - reconcile groundwater monitoring data against rainfall records to assess whether groundwater level changes are the result of longwall mining impacts - review of the results of groundwater monitoring against predictions on a three-monthly basis and report results annually in accordance with Annual Environmental Management Report requirements, consistent with the requirements of the existing SWMP (Austar 2013b).
+- monitoring of MB04, a shallow groundwater monitoring bore in the alluvial area of Quorrobolong Creek located above LWB6 (refer to Figure 5.1).
+Monitoring of water level using a data logger capable of continuous (daily) recording, and electrical conductivity (EC) is completed quarterly. - reconcile groundwater monitoring data against rainfall records to assess whether groundwater level changes are the result of longwall mining impacts - review of the results of groundwater monitoring against predictions on a three-monthly basis and report results annually in accordance with Annual Review requirements, consistent with the requirements of the existing SWMP (Austar 2018).